clarson15/minecraft-ai-chat/README.md

-# Fabric AI Chat (Server-side)
+# AI Chat

-A lightweight Fabric server mod that lets players chat with an AI assistant.
+A lightweight Fabric singleplayer or server mod that lets players chat with an AI assistant.
 The AI can answer questions and, if enabled, request the server to run safe commands.

 ## Features
 - /ai ask <message> — ask the AI; keeps short per-player history